20 Things Flight Attendants Want You to Know About Flying

 If you fly often enough to have earned frequent-flier status, know that it won’t help you switch to a better seat once you’re on the plane.
 Asking to upgrade onboard can put flight attendants in an uncomfortable position, as they try to accommodate all their passengers and their many different and equally valid needs.
 Plus, flight attendants don’t have the authority to make upgrade decisions, so don’t put them in an awkward spot by asking them for one.
 Check out these 14 things smart travelers always do before a flight.

 On a longer flight with a baby, it’s inevitable that you’ll need to change a diaper at some point.
 But, when flying with your infant, don’t hand a flight attendant a used diaper.
 Either throw it away in the lavatory trash can or wait until trash bags are circulated after meal and beverage service and put it into the trash bag yourself.
 Here’s what else you need to know if you’re flying with kids.

 Don’t touch the beverage cart

 Got the munchies or need a napkin?
 You can get anything you need, as long as you’re patient.
 “Some passengers feel they can just grab, touch, or help themselves to anything on our cart,” says one international flight attendant.
 The reason you shouldn’t is about health.
-Since the onset of the COVID-19 pandemic, it’s potentially unsanitary for passengers to touch the food and beverages being offered to others, which makes flying uncomfortable and potentially unpleasant for the crew and other passengers.
+Since the onset of the COVID-19 pandemic, it’s potentially unsanitary for passengers to touch the food and beverages being offered to others, which makes flying uncomfortable and potentially unpleasant for the other passengers as well as flight attendants during COVID-19.
 Speaking of health, here’s what nutritionists recommend eating while flying.

 Matej Kastelic/Getty Images